 In a typical office setting, the process is incredibly simple.
 When a visitor arrives, they’re greeted by a tablet or kiosk at the reception desk.
 They can quickly find their host, enter their details, take a photo for their visitor badge, and digitally sign any necessary documents like an NDA.
 The moment they complete the check-in, their host automatically receives a notification via Slack, Teams, or email.
 This automated workflow eliminates front desk bottlenecks, improves security by creating an accurate log of who is in the building, and lets your team focus on more important tasks than tracking down who a visitor is there to see.

-Exploring Different Types of Digital Check-in Systems
+Types of Digital Check-in Systems to Know

 Digital check-in isn't a one-size-fits-all solution, and systems offer a few different ways for guests to sign in.
 Many offices use a dedicated tablet or kiosk at the front desk for a centralized check-in point.
 Another popular method is using QR codes, which allows visitors to complete the entire process on their own smartphones for a completely touchless check-in.
 This option has become a favorite for its convenience and health-safety benefits.
 For an even faster experience, visitors who pre-register online can often just scan a code upon arrival, making their entry almost instant and creating a truly seamless welcome.